 AMMERSE Framework (Level 3)

-You can easily construct your framework by creating Sets that correlate.
-AMMERSE comes with three examples; Maturity Index, Modes and Design Repository.
+You can construct your framework by creating Sets that correlate.
+AMMERSE comes with three examples: Maturity Index, Modes, and Design Repository.
 They show how a framework can be built.
-You may find value in one or more of them, modify them to suit or create your own (see Extending 3.1).
+You may find value in one or more of them, modify them to suit, or create your own (see Extending 3.1).

 Maturity Index

-Notice that I have used the Maturity Index in the headings of this guide to show what the level is concerned with in terms of principles and maturity of their implementation.
+Notice that I have used the Maturity Index in the headings of this guide to show what the level is concerned with in terms of values and maturity of their implementation.

 Explanation of the Maturity Index